 There is an official website for the New Jersey Lottery.
 Players are unable to purchase tickets on the website, but they are able to see the latest instant games available, upcoming lottery games, previous winning numbers and find a nearby retailer for buying a ticket.
 In December 2019, a mobile app was introduced which enables NJ residents to purchase lottery tickets.
 The app has been authorized by the New Jersey Lottery, under the Lottery Courier Act.
 The NJ Lottery Executive Director has authorized four games for sale through the app: Mega Millions, Powerball, CASH4LIFE, and Pick-6.
 The Jackpocket lottery app is available for both iOS and Android.

 There are online promotions available for New Jersey, but the app will provide all relevant information on upcoming prize draws and new instant games.
 There is also a VIP Club that players can join for extended benefits, such as access to rewards or the option to enter special one-off competitions.

 Winning a lottery prize in New Jersey will require a tax payment if the prize is greater than $5,000, the tax rate will be 24 percent.
 If the player does not have taxpayer identification or a social security number, a tax of 30 percent will be due on prizes over $600.

 Upcoming Regulation Changes for Online Lottery

 The state of New Jersey has a strong lottery history and the current system works very well.
 It generates a lot of income for the state as well as the many players that have won.
 The New Jersey Lottery authorized the first regulated courier service in December 2019.
 As such, online players in NJ can use their smartphones to participate in the lottery.
-Given the strict rules around the online gambling industry in New Jersey, only one lottery courier service is currently approved.
+Given the strict rules around the NJ online gambling industry, only one lottery courier service is currently approved.
 However, the legislation does open the door for other providers without further regulatory modifications required.
 We will keep you updated should there be any changes.